reyadussalahin/reyadussalahin/README.md

 - 💬 Ask me anything about `webdev` and `software architectures`.
 - 📫 How to reach me: DM me on twitter [@reyadussalahin](https://twitter.com/reyadussalahin), or mail me at [reyadussalahin@gmail.com](mailto:reyadussalahin@gmail.com)
 - ✍️ I tweet about software architectures and backend engineering.
 Follow me on [twitter](https://twitter.com/reyadussalahin).
 And soon I'm going to start my own Blog.
-- ⚡ Fun fact: Something must be wrong with `Infinite` and `Limits`.
+- ⚡ Fun fact: Something must be wrong with our interpretation of `Infinite` and `Limits`.
 <!-- - 😄 Pronouns: ... -->

 <!--